-Welcome to T3's Philips Hue review and guide, perfect for weighing up whether this is the smart light system for you in the run-up to Black Friday 2019, where we are expecting some incredible discounts across the Hue range.
-If you're shopping for smart lights then Philips Hue is one of the biggest names in the business, with the brand going from strength to strength – so much so, that the Hue range has just won Best Smart Lighting at the T3 Awards 2021 once again.
+Welcome to T3's Philips Hue review and guide, perfect for weighing up whether this is the smart light system for you in the run-up to Amazon Prime Day deals in 2021, where we are expecting some big discounts across the Hue range.
+If you're shopping for the best smart lights then Philips Hue is one of the biggest names in the business, with the brand going from strength to strength – so much so, that the Hue range has just won Best Smart Lighting at the T3 Awards 2021 once again.

 Here we'll lay out exactly what the Philips Hue smart light range includes, how it works, and whether it's worth your while to invest in.
 Read on to discover everything you need to know about the smart lighting system from Philips Hue parent company Signify, and what we think of the hardware.

 - Let there be light – the best smart bulbs you can buy

 - Philips Hue Sync Box allows syncing of smart lighting to displayed TV content

 - Cheap Hue alternatives

 - Ikea Tradfri vs Philips Hue vs Lifx: smart light brands, head to head